Best Vegetables to Grill: Expert Guide for Perfect BBQ Results

 Now that you've got the list of the best vegetables to grill, here are some practical tips to help you get the most out of your cooking:

-• Prep is key: Cut your vegetables into uniform sizes so they cook evenly.
-Remove any tough parts like stems or cores.
+• Prep is key: Cut vegetables into uniform sizes for even cooking.
+Remove tough parts like stems or cores.

 • Oil, oil, oil: Vegetables tend to stick to the grill, so always brush them with oil before placing them on the grate.